johalsandeep/fitnessarena/README.md

 ###### I am going to be using a private repository in GitHub to track all of my changes and commits while I develop this app.
 I am currently in the inception phase.
 You can visit my miro site that is running live [here](https://miro.com/app/board/o9J_lwDvtnc=/).
 ## Inception Phase
 ###### I am currently in the inception phase.
 ###### Current phase gives us a chance to do a reality check of the intended work .
-It helps to plan everything like resources and blueprints fro appliation.which further helps to do better at design and development stage.
+It helps to plan everything like resources and blueprints for appliation.which further helps to do better at design and development stage.